StarenseN/EtherStone/README.md

 ### Game Logic:

 When run is hit (on codeskulptor):
+  - "Player" and "Computer" are in play
   - 2 decks, 2 cards each (4 in total) are created.
 This number of cards per deck can be changed.
   - Both decks are shuffled.
-  - Both players (known as: "Player" and "Computer") will fight card by card drawn from the top of the deck.
+  - Card by card drawn from the top of the deck, will fight
   - HIT FIRST: Each card has 50% chance to hit first.
   - BONUS: Here comes the bonus, the bonus are added to the 50% chance to hit first.
   - ATTACK: Once a card is chosen to hit first, it lowers the body of the ennemy card by the value of the attack.